Last Updated on 28 November 2025 by Cycloscope

 Accommodation in Taiwan

 If camping is not your thing, you can stick to hotels and motels.
-Finding accommodation when bike touring Taiwan is not always easy and rarely very cheap.
+Finding accommodation when bike touring in Taiwan is not always easy and rarely very cheap.

-The cost of traveling to Taiwan by bicycle greatly varies in function of the type of accommodation you choose, it can be absurdly cheap if you camp all the way, while it becomes more expensive if you wish to have a proper roof over your head.
+The cost of traveling to Taiwan by bicycle greatly varies in function of the type of accommodation you choose; it can be absurdly cheap if you camp all the way, while it becomes more expensive if you wish to have a proper roof over your head.

 Couchsurfing and other hospitality networks in Taiwan